BalliAsghar/PlexURLGen/README.md

 # PlexURLGen - CLI for Plex Server

 PlexURLGen is a command-line interface (CLI) script that allows you to interact with your Plex server.
-With DownPlex, you can authenticate, download media, and manage playlists directly from the command line.
+With PlexURLGen, you can authenticate, download media, and manage playlists directly from the command line.

 ## Prerequisites